Agencies Responsible for regulating drones in the United Kingdom (UK)

 The key element of the Specific category is that the UAS operator is required to hold an operational authorization, which the CAA has issued.

 The operational authorization document sets out the privileges and limits of the operation.
-Given the category’s name, each operational authorization is specific to the named UAS operator and depends on the risk assessment, and evidence supplied to the CAA by that operator.
+Each operational authorization is specific to the named UAS operator.
+It is based on their risk assessment and evidence provided to the CAA.

 For further details, please refer to CAP 722 section 2.3.